Randy is a 67 year old contractor who’s been carnivore for two years.

 Randy’s friend, Gary, looked good, lost 50 pounds, and was off his meds.
 Like Randy, Gary was a type 2 diabetic and had stints.
 Randy says he “so desperately wanted what he had.”
 Gary told him he was on the carnivore diet.

-Randy recalls that the, “Carnivore diet went against everything that I was taught nutritionally.”
+At the time Randy was on over 14 different medications.
+Randy recalls that the “carnivore diet went against everything that I was taught nutritionally.”
+But he trusted Gary and decided to try it.

 Randy committed to 30 days on carnivore and because the results “were so undeniable” he says he’ll never go back.

-After his first month Randy could go up and down the stairs— he used to take one step at a time because of knee pain.
-And he no longer needed knee surgery because his pain and swelling were 70 to 80 percent better.
+The first thing Randy noticed was that his depression lifted.
+After two weeks his arthritis pain diminished.
+After his first month, Randy could go up and down the stairs—he used to take one step at a time because of knee pain.
+And he no longer needed knee surgery because his pain and swelling were seventy to eighty percent better.

-After his last heart attack, he lost 40 percent of his heart mass and was told he would never work again.
+After his last heart attack, he lost forty percent of his heart mass and was told he would never work again.
 About nine months later an echocardiogram revealed he had 100 percent heart function.
 His cardiologist told Randy to keep doing what he was doing.
 His primary doctor said his blood values have never been better.

 Recently Randy helped his son with his house and maintained a hefty schedule, working for 7 weeks, 7 days a week, 12 hours each day.
 He’s so happy that he could sustain this, and says, “I want to pass it on.”